Ana-Niko-byte/zenlist/README.md

 - Delete the task.

+- Sort the '_To Do_', '_In Progress_', '_Completed_' columns either by priority (from '_Critical_' at the top to '_Nice to have!_'), or by due date (tasks due at a later date are at the bottom of the list).

 ### Categorisation
-The purpose of zenlist is to allow users to categorise their day into environments.
-Each environment, i.e., home-chores, study-related tasks, etc., separate from each other.
-Each of these spaces presents any tasks due on a particular day on the home page of the '_Your Workspaces_' tab, on the left hand side of the page.
+The purpose of Zenlist is to allow users to categorise their day into environments.
+Each Zenlist environment, i.e., home-chores, study-related tasks, etc., keeps associated tasks separate from each other.
+Each of these spaces presents any tasks due on a particular day under the 'Due Today' column on the '_Your Workspaces_' tab.

 ### Filtering
 To enable users to comfortably control their tasks, a filtering system was adopted to allow for quick access to all relevant data.
 The tasks can be filtered by the following:
 - _by priority_
 - _by due date_
-    - _by approaching_
-    - _by way-off_
-    - _by late tasks_

 ### Scrum & Agile Knowledge Sharing
+To help users better understand the Zenlist framework, the home page of the application has been adapted as a Scrum Introduction page, with a basic overview over the practical uses and applications of scrum to a team and personal context.
+Furthermore, a link has been provided to the official [Scrum.org](https://scrumguides.org/index.html) website, where interested users may download the official scrum manual 2020 (latest version), free of charge.

 # Aesthetics

 # Strategy
-This application aims at optimising task and time management by leveraging the benefits of an intuative and minimalist UI, visual reminders of approaching task due dates, and an easy and accessible filtering system.
+This application aims at optimising task and time management by leveraging the benefits of an intuative and minimalist UI, visual reminders of approaching task due dates, and sorting systems for efficiency.

 The application is designed as a mobile-first app, with an easy to use UI with hints where necessary.